 Thank you and enjoy!

-The matchups and predictions are listed via the bullet points below:
+The matchup is listed via the bullet point below: